keymanapp/keyboards/release/g/galaxie_greek_mnemonic/README.md

 Galaxie Greek (Mnemonic) Keyboard
 =====================

-Copyright (C) 2004-2021 Galaxie Software and SIL International
+Copyright (C) Galaxie Software and SIL Global

-Version 3.2.2

 __DESCRIPTION__
 This Keyman keyboard is designed for Koine Greek, a trade language of the ancient Mediterranean and the language of the Septuagint and New Testament Scriptures.
 It is a mnemonic keyboard.
 This means that the arrangement of the letters in the Keyman keyboard will depend on the order of the keys on your hardware layout.